THE POWER OF UNDERCOVER INVESTIGATIONS

 Hens left to suffer and die in cages for eggs sold in the UK

 An investigation by Animal Equality reveals scenes of severe animal suffering on a Dorset farm supplying ‘Big & Fresh’ eggs stocked by major UK retailers.
+Half a million birds were kept in metal cages in windowless sheds.
 Hidden camera footage reveals the caged hens were only checked-on once in four days by farm staff, a clear violation of welfare laws.